ajaykandagal/FreeRTOS_Ranging_And_Collision_Avoidance/README.md

 * Proof for working of the implementation is placed under Report/Demo
 ---
 ### Status
-* All the functionalities are implemented as it was mentioned in the initial proposal document.
 * I was planning to implement some extra features but due to time contraints I could not carry out them fully hence the code is written to handle two ToF sensors even though current setup uses only one sensor.
 ---
 ### Setup